 - 3 small cloves garlic coarsely chopped

 - 1 tablespoon red wine vinegar (or substitute sherry vinegar)

 - 1 tablespoon Worcestershire sauce

-- 1 canned chipotle en adobo, chopped (note that this is 1 chipotle pepper from a can of peppers, not 1 can of peppers)
+- 1 canned chipotle in adobo chopped (note that this is 1 chipotle pepper from a can of peppers, not 1 can of chipotle peppers)

 - 2 tablespoons ancho chile powder